ciar4n/themeglobe/content/theme/joomshaper-mega-inc.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Advocate
+  - Business
-  - Royal
+  - Services

 description: Mega Inc is a clean, gorgeous, and fully responsive Joomla template for all kinds of businesses, corporate firms, and agencies.
 This template offers so many options so you can develop a unique online presence every time for every client.
 ---